vvdwivedi/loopback-next/docs/site/Deploying-with-pm2-and-nginx.md

    $ npm start
    ```

    This creates a dist folder which containes the transpiled code.
-At you app
+At your app's
    root level, you already have an `index.js` which can be user to run the
    application using pm2.